21st-centuryman/21st-centuryman/README.md

 - 🔭 I just landed my first IT job as a QA analyst for Nasdaq.
 - 🌱 I’m currently working on three projects.
   - Homelabbing: setting up reverse proxies, and other issues, all mentioned in project.
-  - Livermore: AI analysis and data scraping with yahoo stock history.
+  - Livermore: AI analysis and data scraping with yahoo stock history API.
   - Portfolio: Rewriting in Leptos/WASM and implementing a blog.
 - 🥅 2023 Summer Goals: Finish the three projects.
 - 👨‍💻 I live stream my learning on my twitch every sunday at 17 or 18 UTC.